kennedysgarage/kennedysgarage/_pages/pt-cto.md

   <div class="row">
   <div class="col-12">
     <h3>Your new team members</h3>
     <p>I'm an award-winning interactive designer with a keen eye for details while keeping a clear vision of the big picture.
 I have worked with powerful brands such as Google, Wine Spectator, Porsche, Coca-Cola, Spotify, and MLB.
-Although, lately I have been getting paid as a designer I have front-end and backend development skills.</p>
+Although lately I have been getting paid as a designer I have front-end and backend development skills.</p>

 <p>What more could you ask for? </p>